Frequently Asked Questions About Movement Joints

 Perimeter movement

 If you are butting up to another hard surface- like hardwood floors- then there should be a small gap between the tile and the hardwood.
-This you will probably want to fill with caulking.
-More on that later in the post.
+Then you will fill the gap with 100% silicone sealant.
+More on caulk vs silicone.

 Movement in the field